The AABB Foundation awards grants for investigator-initiated original research in all aspects of blood banking, transfusion medicine and biotherapies.

-Yes, but budgetary overlap must be carefully outlined and documented in the NBF proposal with specific information on source and scope.
+Yes, but budgetary overlap must be carefully outlined and documented in the AABB Foundation proposal with specific information on source and scope.

-No, the NBF has no restrictions on budgetary carry-over.
+No, the Foundation has no restrictions on budgetary carry-over.

-Yes, you may but you must inform the NBF at email@example.com that you are changing institutions and give us your new contact information.
-The existing institution must refund the NBF any unused NBF funding.
-NBF will disburse the same amount as the unused funds to the new institution.
+Yes, you may but you must inform the Foundation at firstname.lastname@example.org that you are changing institutions and give us your new contact information.
+The existing institution must refund the AABB Foundation any unused funding.
+The AABB Foundation will disburse the same amount as the unused funds to the new institution.

 Yes, one- and two-year grant recipients are required to submit an Interim progress report at the end of six months or the first year.
-One- and two-year grant recipients must submit a Final Report to the NBF within 60 days of completion of your project.
-The Final Report must be submitted in this format to be eligible for the NBF Award for Innovative Research.
+One- and two-year grant recipients must submit a Final Report to the Foundation within 60 days of completion of your project.
+The Final Report must be submitted in this format to be eligible for the AABB Foundation Award for Innovative Research.

-Recipient is selected by the National Blood Foundation (NBF) Scientific Grants Review Committee with formal approval by the NBF Board of Trustees.
-This award (formerly known as the David B. Pall Prize for Innovative Research and the Jack Latham Memorial Award for Innovative Research) was established in 2016 to recognize a scientist whose original research resulted in an important contribution to the body of scientific knowledge in transfusion medicine or biotherapies.
+Recipient is selected by the GRC with formal approval by the AABB Foundation Board of Directors.
+The award was stablished in 2016 to recognize a scientist whose original research resulted in an important contribution to the body of scientific knowledge in transfusion medicine or biotherapies.
 Recipient receives a $1,000 honorarium.